cloudartist/personal-blog/README.md

 # personal-blog
 Personal blog development

-Repository aim is to be selfcontined, meaning it includes all needed code to build complete website.
-Prerequisit is have Power User access to an AWS account
+Repository aim is to be self contained, meaning it includes all needed code to build complete website.
+Main prerequisite is have Power User access to an AWS account.
+If you want to setup CI/CD then Github with Actions feature enabled is neccessary.

 ## Structure
 - Terraform (v0.12.x) to build a S3 bucket to host static webpage